influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/https_setup.md

 If connecting to an InfluxDB instance with [authentication enabled](/influxdb/v1.5/query_language/authentication_and_authorization/), provide a username and password that grant access to InfluxDB instance.
-If not authentication is not enabled on InfluxDB, leave the `username` and `password` settings commented out.
+If authentication is not enabled on InfluxDB, leave the `username` and `password` settings commented out.

 ```toml